KaraAJC/awesome-accomplice/README.md

 ### Chicago
   - [Local Community orgs to support/fund](https://www.instagram.com/p/CA_ZRu9BOPh/?igshid=ght7ows3lrj1) - A thread of photos listing Local Chicago organizations to fund, as Chicago Community Bond Fund has met it's financial goals.
   - [Invisible Institute](https://invisible.institute/) -  A journalism production company on the South Side of Chicago that works to enhance the capacity of citizens to hold public institutions accountable.
 Creator of [Citizens Police Data Project](https://invisible.institute/police-data).
+  - [Statement from LGBTQ Community Members Regarding CPD Forum](https://docs.google.com/document/d/1UrtZNv2kKxP3sDbrIrNoPNF-ZUH8gMChnEXyYBvM64c/edit) - A statement from members of the trans and queer community of Chicago on the recent forum with CPD superintendent Brown, and why we demand the immediate defunding of CPD.

 ## To Listen
   - [CodeSwitch Podcast](https://www.npr.org/sections/codeswitch/) - An NPR podcast focused on Race and Identity.

 ## To Read
   - [Racial Justice Bookshelf](https://www.racialjusticebookshelf.com/#/books) - A site to find and buy anti-racist books from Black-owned bookstores.
+  - [Anti-Racism "action recipe" resource collection](https://www.jamisonclark.org/antiracism) - A collection of actionable activism guides or toolkits, aka action recipes, curated by Jamison Clark, creator of Updraft - The App for Activism.
+  - [White Guyde to the Galaxy](https://tatianamac.com/posts/white-guyde) - A resource for White Men from the Guide to Sustainable Change series by Tatiana Mac.
+  - [Save The Tears: White Women's Guide](https://tatianamac.com/posts/save-the-tears) - A resource for White Women from the Guide to Sustainable Change series by Tatiana Mac.

 ## To Watch
+  - [Disclosure](https://www.netflix.com/title/81284247) - A documentary where leading trans creatives and thinkers share heartfelt perspectives and analysis about Hollywood's impact on the trans community.
+  - [What Happened, Miss Simone?](https://www.netflix.com/title/70308063) - A documentary on the life of Nina Simone

 ## To Follow
+  - [#ActionRecipe Hashtag on Instagram](https://www.instagram.com/explore/tags/actionrecipe/) - A list of over 500 `#actionRecipe` posts on instagram.

 ## FUBU